JustWhit3/higgs-decay-classification/Explanations/What_my_program_does.md

 # Higgs Boson Machine Learning Classification
 ## General Introduction
 The purpose of this program is to perform a classification of the decay of the Higgs boson into 2 tau in respect to the possible background processes that could happen.
 For the classification have been considered the cases in which there are 0,1 or 2 jets in the final state.
-This classification has been performed on the free dataset from the Higgs Boson Challenge: https://www.kaggle.com/c/higgs-boson/overview ,that contains data related to the case in which we have in the final state a tau that decays hadronically and the other one that decays leptonically.
+This classification has been performed on the free dataset from the Higgs Boson Challenge: ([Link to the challenge](https://www.kaggle.com/c/higgs-boson/overview) and [Link to the CERN Open Data](http://opendata.cern.ch/record/328)) ,that contains data related to the case in which we have in the final state a tau that decays hadronically and the other one that decays leptonically.

 ## Informations on the dataset
 Dataset is divided into some subsets: